 Take the installations that depict Yogyakarta’s main attraction for example.
 Some of it is Gumuk Pasir’s (sand dunes) and Taman Sari Water Castle mini replica.
 Its presence does not only add value to the aesthetical feature.
-But also educates travelers of what Yogyakarta has to offer.
+But also tells travelers about what Yogyakarta has to offer.

 Travelers who are not familiar yet with Yogyakarta’s gems should feel relieved.
 Because each installation has an information board as well as a barcode.
 Try scanning it and it will give a further explanation of the artwork.
-As well as the behind the scene of how the masterpiece was crafted.
+Plus behind the scene of how the masterpiece was crafted.

 Anyone can see Indonesia’s iconic Batik pattern when taking off or landing.
-It decorates the roofs of the YIA Airport main building beautifully.
+It decorates Yogyakarta International Airport’s main building roof beautifully.
 Therefore, it will be advantageous to settle on the window seat.
-Because this kind of sight is not easy to find anywhere.
+Because this kind of sight is not easy to find elsewhere.

 Yogyakarta International Airport Terminal

-Hence, the only thing left to do is heading to either domestic or international flight wings.
+Hence, the only thing left to do is to head to either domestic or international flight wings.
 The check-in counter areas are basically similar to the other airports.
 Including self-check-in corners to avoid the queue.
 Unless there is baggage to submit then passengers should proceed manually.

-And for more assured baggage safety, wrapping service is available in the Total Baggage Solution.
-Costing around Rp40.000 to Rp70.000 each depending on the luggage’s size.
+And for more assured baggage safety, a wrapping service is available in the Total Baggage Solution.
+Costs around Rp40.000 to Rp70.000 each depending on the luggage’s size.

 |Wrapping Service & Porter Fee|